Today we’re going to talk about red flags in startup investing. These are signals that tell me it’s probably best to pass on a deal.

 Red Flag No. 5 – Team of Unknowns

 You also want to look for a team that has worked together in the past.
 If the core founding team has successfully worked together before, that’s usually a great sign.
-If the team hasn’t ever worked together, it could be a red flag.
+If they haven’t ever worked together, it could be a red flag.
 Founder disputes often destroy startups.

 Don’t Learn the Hard Way